MichaelStephan/breakingchanges/README.md

 ## Definition
-In YaaS a modification to a service which causes additional work on the customer-side is considered a breaking change.
+In YaaS a modification to a service causing additional work on the customer-side is considered a breaking change.
 Technically this includes:

 * deletion of API endpoint (e.g. adding a new API endpoint is NO breaking change)
 * modification of existing service policy, interface or functionality (e.g. adding a new interface or functionality to a service is NO breaking change)